-When the higher-end models, such as Orient Star watches, are entirely Japanese made, the others are most probably assembled elsewhere.
+When the higher-end models, such as Orient Star watches, are entirely made in Japan, the others are most probably assembled elsewhere.
 Hong Kong is thought to be the primary location.
 Since the information on the places of production is limited, the question recedes to pure assumptions only.

 Another question, though, is the importance of that exact location.
 When even the Swiss luxury brands source parts of their watches from Asia, or Apple assembling its iPhones in China, does it really matter where a particular Orient watch is made?

 As long as the watches that Orient produces are durable and good-looking, the buyers should rest assured that no matter the place of production, the Japanese know-how is deeply rooted within the timepieces.

 Quality & Movements

 Since we’ve already mentioned the movements on several occasions in this Orient watches review, why not have a closer look at them.